Dogs love Playing at the Sheepfold at the Fells Reservation

 Would you believe there is a 2500 acre park just a few exits North of Boston?
 If you need a break from the hustle and bustle of Boston and find yourself yearning for a taste of the great outdoors then pay attention.
 Just up the road you will find endless trails winding through thick woods and over hill and dale (not sure what dale really is).
 There are breathtaking views of the gigantic reservoirs (beautiful lakes you can’t swim in) that are the crown jewels of this easy get away.
 The views of the city are spectacular as well.

 Then there is what could be the ultimate Boston Dog Park, Sheepfold, a massive open field pretty isolated from traffic and other urban dangers.
 You used to find a ton of dogs running and playing together and socializing.
-Sadly, even though dog owners are one of the largest user groups of the Massachusetts park system there has been a crackdown on off-leash dogs at the Sheepfold.
+The Sheepfold is now a legal place to let your dog run off-leash.
+The area in about 100 yards away from the upper parking lot in the middle of the giant field.
+I would suggest keeping your dog on-leash from the parking lot until you are in the off-leash zone.
+I keep hearing that rangers will ticket you otherwise.

 Hiking Trails from Sheepfold